 - paleness of the skin

-Other, less common signs and symptoms seen in patients with hemolytic anemia include:
+Other less common signs and symptoms that are seen in those with hemolytic anemia include:

 Treatment options for hemolytic anemia differ depending on severity of the condition, your age, your health, and your tolerance to certain medications.

 - intravenous immunoglobulin

 A blood transfusion is given to quickly increase your red blood cell count and to replace destroyed red blood cells with new ones.